Loading...

 Portion Control

-Reduce the portion size of the maize flour flatbread, as this can help limit the amount of carbohydrates consumed.
+Reduce the portion size of the maize flour flatbread.
+This can help manage the overall impact on your blood sugar levels.

 Stay Hydrated